DOSHAS (CONSTITUTIONS)

 Any imbalances of the three Doshas may affect our mental, emotional, physical and spiritual health.
 When Vata is out of balance; digestive disturbances, nervous disorders, anxiety and dryness of the skin, etc may manifest.
 When Pitta is out of balance; heartburn, psoriasis, burning conditions, inflamation, impatience, etc may manifest.
 When Kapha is out of balance; oedema, obesity, lethargy, bronchial infections, etc may manifest.
 In many conditions more than one Dosha is affected.

 Ayurveda provides a model to look at each individual as a unique makeup of the three Doshas and to thereby design treatment protocols that specifically address a person’s health challenges.
-When any of the Doshas become imbalanced, Registered Advanced Ayurvedic Practitioner will suggest specific therapies, lifestyle and nutritional guidelines to assist the individual in regulating the Dosha(s).
+When any of the Doshas become imbalanced, Registered Advanced Ayurveda Practitioner will suggest specific therapies, lifestyle and nutritional guidelines to assist the individual in regulating the Dosha(s).
 Herbal supplements may be suggested to facilitate the healing process.
 When one or more Dosha has become aggravated or excessive it often hinders the proper functioning of the other Doshas as well as physiological and mental processes.
 In such circumstances there is usually blockage in the gross and subtle channels of the body where Ama (toxins) tends to accumulate.
-In such cases Ayurvedic detoxification therapies (Pancha Karma) may be recommended.
+In such cases Ayurveda detoxification therapies (Pancha Karma) may be recommended.

 SNEHANA (OLEATION THERAPIES)

-Snehana, the first step of Purvakarma (preparatory procedures) in Ayurvedic Pancha Karma, saturates the body with organic herbal and aroma-therapeutic oils.
+Snehana, the first step of Purvakarma (preparatory procedures) in Pancha Karma, saturates the body with organic herbal and aroma-therapeutic oils.
 The saturation takes two forms: Bahya Snehana or external oleation, where oils are massaged into the body by various means and Abhyantar Snehana or internal oleation, where herbal oils are ingested.
 Snehana uses two primary types of oleaginous substances: vegetable oils and clarified butter (ghee).
 The oils are used match the needs of the client.

 The many different applications and procedures of Bahya Snehana or external oleation listed further employ specific forms of massage to apply the herbal oil to the skin.
 But they should not be confused with the typical massage techniques used in the West.
-This process uses a traditional style of Ayurvedic massage whereby ideally two (sometimes one), trained Ayurvedic Spa or Massage Technicians work on both sides of the client simultaneously, employing a series of synchronized directional strokes on the front, sides and back of the body.
+This process uses a traditional style of Ayurveda massage whereby ideally two (sometimes one), trained Ayurveda Spa or Massage Technicians work on both sides of the client simultaneously, employing a series of synchronized directional strokes on the front, sides and back of the body.

 There is great significance to the strokes used in Bahya Snehana, for they match the movements of Vata’s five different directional functions.
 Each function, called a Sub-Dosha has a prescribed Gati or motion in the body.
 The specifically designed, directional strokes soothe and nourish the Sub-Doshas and help them take their proper courses.
 The pressure of these strokes varies relative to the presence of Marma (vital) points.
 The Marmani serve as connecting points between the body’s physical substance and its underlying intelligence.
 Marma stimulation enlivens the harmonious coordination among Vata’s Sub-Doshas, which, in turn, orchestrate every function in the body.
 The pressure used during the massage is also geared to push generous amounts of warm, herbal oil into the pores of the skin.
 Although most people don’t often think of the skin as an organ of absorption, during this process the skin actually ingests or consumes a significant amount of oil.

 Several types of oil may be used for massage depending upon the aggravated Dosha(s) of the client.
-Cold-pressed oils obtained from the seeds of organically grown plants are best since they do not contain chemical pesticides, herbicides or fertilisers and have not undergone any damaging processing.
+Cold-pressed oils obtained from the seeds of organically grown plants are best since they do not contain chemical pesticides, herbicides or fertilizers and have not undergone any damaging processing.
 Mineral oils and other substitutes for natural oils are harmful for the metabolic functions of the body.
 They form a coating or layer on the skin and the cells suffer because they cannot breathe freely.
 Most moisturizers actually increase dryness after prolonged use.
 They also most often contain chemical preservatives, emulsifiers and perfumes.
 If the right oils are used, nothing is more effective in nourishing all the tissue levels of the body.
-Adding essential oils and Ayurvedic herbs to the vegetable oils further potentates their benefits by guiding specific therapeutic actions.
+Adding essential oils and herbs to the oils further potentates their benefits by guiding specific therapeutic actions.

 The skin is an organ of assimilation.
 What you put on your skin either nourishes or restricts the metabolic function of the body.
 Nourishing substances promote healthy metabolism in the skin by giving the correct nutrients to the plasma, blood and muscle levels of the body (Rasa Dhatu, Rakta Dhatu and Mamsa Dhatu).
 Blockages happen when an inappropriate substance is put on the skin.
 Since any substance that is put on the skin is eventually absorbed into the plasma, blood and muscles, chemicals and other inorganic substances applied to the skin are also carried throughout the body by the blood and plasma and not confined to the skin alone.
 When these substances enter into the body the metabolism is disturbed to a degree depending on the substance and the frequency of application.
 The regular build-up of such substances forms toxic material, or Ama, in the body, the main causative factor in most diseases and disorders.